 That is why small space desk ideas are usually less about squeezing in the biggest desk possible and more about choosing the right footprint for how you actually use it.
 If the desk is mainly for a laptop, notebook, lamp and the odd bit of paperwork, you probably do not need a giant workbench swallowing half the room.

 For a lot of homes around Melbourne, that is the reality.
 A study nook might really be part of a living area.
 A spare room might also be a guest room.
 A student desk might need to fit between a bed and a wardrobe.
-In tighter setups, choosing well matters more than choosing big.
+When you are ready to compare options, browse our office desks range.

 Most people look at desk width first.
 Fair enough.
 It is the obvious number.
 But in small rooms, desk depth matters more than people think.